flobaudry/EmployeeSegmentaion/README.md

 | 2           | 1223          | 983       | 8707     |
 | 3           | 610           | 562       | 1762     |

-The header must follow the above example, and the data must be reel numbers.
+The headers must follow the above example, and the data must be reel numbers.

 ### API
 The application has an API that can be accessed using the following link **http://[yourServerAddress]/api**